WillTheCodeWork/my-minecraft-mod/README.md

-# scythe mod
+# randome mod
-a simple mod based around adding a scythe to minecraft
+A mod for me just to test some stuff out